Bearded Dragon Eyes Turning Yellow: What To Do?

 Regular veterinary check-ups

 Regular vet visits are essential for a bearded dragon’s health.
 Exams can catch any hidden issues before they get serious and cause yellow eyes.
-The vet can do a complete checkup to spot any problems early, and give preventative treatment.
+The vet can do a complete checkup to spot any problems early and give preventative treatment.

 A balanced diet is also key.
 The right ratio of vitamins, minerals, and nutrients keeps them fit and reduces the risk of yellow eyes.
 Some store-bought diets may not have enough of these, leading to nutrient deficiency or even toxicity which can discolor the eyes.